flocela/PlazaWalkC-/README.md

 ### Choosing The Box's New Positions

-The thread function receives a Board reference, a Position Manager, a Decider, and a Mover.
+The thread function's parameters include a Board reference, a Position Manager, a Decider, and a Mover.

 The function contains a loop that only ends when the user closes the window or when the Box reaches its final position.